dojot/docs/source/security/mqtt-tls.rst

 - Alert unknown CA: check whether sent CA certificate is correct.
 If it is a sub-CA, check if all of its certificate chain was sent.
-This error also occurs if the CA certificate data (specially common name attribute) is the same as those from client certificate.
+This error also occurs if the CA certificate data (specially common name attribute) is not the same as those from client certificate.